harrymash2006/react-native-tus-client/README.md

 Name | Description
 ---- | :-----------
 start | Start or resume the upload using the specified file.
-If no file property is available the error handler will be called. abort | Abort the currently running upload request and don't continue.
-You can resume the upload by calling the start method again.
+If no file property is available the error handler will be called.